 Recent changes to the plans

-In summer/autumn 2017, we took a final opportunity to review our plans and identify options to improve the programme.
+In summer/autumn 2017, we reviewed our plans and identified options to improve the programme.

 The materials have not changed.
-The architecture is still mainly brick with three different brick colours chosen for the new buildings.
+The architecture is still mainly brick.

 The regeneration process

-No. We will be regenerating the estate in three phases (the fifth phase being what is currently the locked compound site).
+No. We will be regenerating the estate in three phases.
 We have planned it this way to maximise the number of current residents who can move straight from their current home into a new home.

 As part of the planning process we will submit a detailed Construction Traffic Management Plan (CTMP) with our contractor, which will be tailored to the delivery of each phase and will include details of traffic movement plans.
 The plan will take into consideration minimisation of disruption to local residents as well as health and safety issues.